Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 ### Enabling remote access to PostgreSQL

-To remotely access PostgreSQL, you need to edit *pg_hba.conf*:
+If in different host, to remotely access PostgreSQL, you need to edit *pg_hba.conf*:

 ```shell
 sudo vi /etc/postgresql/9.5/main/pg_hba.conf